center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

 Updates to `config.php`.
 Please check for updates in your local modified configuration.

   * Language updates
   * Documentation update.
-New authentication source API now default and documented.
+New authencation source API now default and documented.
   * New authentication source (new API):
     * LDAP
     * LDAPMulti